priya-gitTest/Remapping-Datasets/.ipynb_checkpoints/README-checkpoint.md

 - You can have multiple conversion.xlsx; each with its unique name, own mapping & configuration
 - Substitute IDs based on key list
 - Swap variables: A->B and B->A
+- Date conversion: give a date format (e.g. %m/%d/%Y and this will be converted to %Y-%m-%d (ISO8601) Keep in mind: small caps for m (Month) and d (Day), always at % in front of it, divisor '-', '/', etc can be anything.
+Errors will be displayed int the output with: ERR: <original value>
 - Remap variables with or without value conversion
 - Remap Option group Variables to Check Box group Variables (granted only one option can be remapped per entry)
 - Remap Check Box group Variables to Option group Variables (when multi check box, then the 'option' group gets multi options comma seperated)